 Today, I have a fun project that most anyone can do utilizing a sort of “gold mine” if you will.
 Have you ever been to a garage sale or seen those dreaded collections of thrift store glass vases and dishes?
 They are aching to pawn off that cheap glassware left over from a wedding or a recent bouquet.
 We’ve all been there, right?

 First, give each piece a good cleaning with hot soapy water and let dry completely.
-Once dry, you will need isopropyl rubbing alcohol and a couple cotton balls to wipe down any surface you want to paint.
-This give the glass a prepped surface to start.
+The, once dry, you will need isopropyl rubbing alcohol and a couple cotton balls to wipe down any surface you want to paint.
+This gives the glass a prepped surface to start.

 It should only take a minute or two for that to dry and then you’re ready to paint!
 One of my new-found loves is Rust-Oleum’s new collection of matte finish spray paints.
 For this project, I choose the Robin’s Egg Blue.
 Isn’t it pretty?